openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     y = a[2] // OK, 2 is the index of the last element now y = a[3] // Will lead to runtime error - attempt to access non-existing array element

-    let b: Number[] = new Array<Number>
-       /* That is a valid code as type used in the 'b' declaration is identical to the type used in the new expression */

 A type alias can set a name for an array type (see :ref:`Type Alias Declaration`):